-If you are able to find a way to stop eating at that moment, not only will you not gain weight, but this will make digestion easier and you will reduce the size of your gut, which usually gets bloated when it has too much to digest.
+If you’re able to find a way to stop eating at that moment, not only will you not gain weight, but this will make digestion easier and you will reduce the size of your gut, which usually gets bloated when it has too much to digest.

 One way to avoid hunger without eating too much, consists of choosing satiating foods, rich in water and fiber, that both fill you up and are easily digested.

 These foods primarily consist of vegetables, but seaweeds are also a great help.
-You could include seaweeds like wakame, agar agar, kombu, sea spaghetti, spirulina, klamath seaweed, etc. You could include them in stews or, if using agar agar, you could even use it in satiating and healthy pastries.
+You could include seaweeds like wakame, agar agar, kombu, sea spaghetti, spirulina, klamath seaweed, etc. Add them to stews or, if using agar agar, you could even make satiating and healthy pastries.

 What meals could I make that are satiating?

 - Vegetable stir-fries (broccoli, carrot sticks, mushrooms, corn, hard-boiled egg)

 - Vegetable and oatmeal cream with kombu seaweed

 - Salad with seed sprouts, apple and avocado

 - Humus (garbanzo puree) or guacamole with carrot and cucumber sticks

 - Pumpkin cream with wakame seaweed and curry